ska278/libxsmm/index.md

 # [LIBXSMM](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)
 [![License](https://img.shields.io/badge/license-BSD3-blue.svg)](LICENSE) [![Travis CI](https://travis-ci.org/hfp/libxsmm.svg?branch=master "Master branch build status")](https://github.com/hfp/libxsmm/archive/master.zip) [![Travis Mirror](https://badge.buildkite.com/63b5dc4095f460f1c011ae782f8e67ec0b8a6a9732d8abe3c7.svg)](https://github.com/hfp/libxsmm/wiki/Status "Build status")

 LIBXSMM is a library for small dense and small sparse matrix-matrix multiplications as well as for deep learning primitives such as small convolutions targeting Intel Architecture.
-Small matrix multiplication kernels are generated for the following instruction set extensions: Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, IMCI (KNCni) for Intel&#160;Xeon&#160;Phi coprocessors ("KNC"), and Intel&#160;AVX&#8209;512 as found in the Intel&#160;Xeon&#160;Phi processor family&#160;(Knights Landing "KNL") and Intel&#160;Xeon processors (Skylake-E "SKX").
+Small matrix multiplication kernels are generated for the following instruction set extensions: Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, IMCI (KNCni) for Intel&#160;Xeon&#160;Phi coprocessors ("KNC"), and Intel&#160;AVX&#8209;512 as found in the Intel&#160;Xeon&#160;Phi processor family&#160;(Knights Landing "KNL", Knights Mill "KNM") and Intel&#160;Xeon processors (Skylake-E "SKX").
 Historically small matrix multiplications were only optimized for the Intel&#160;Many Integrated Core Architecture "MIC") using intrinsic functions, meanwhile optimized assembly code is targeting all afore mentioned instruction set extensions (static code generation), and Just&#8209;In&#8209;Time (JIT) code generation is targeting Intel&#160;AVX and beyond.
 Optimized code for small convolutions is JIT-generated for Intel&#160;AVX2 and Intel&#160;AVX&#8209;512.

 **What is the background of the name "LIBXSMM"?** The "MM" stands for Matrix Multiplication, and the "S" clarifies the working domain i.e., Small Matrix Multiplication.
 The latter also means the name is neither a variation of "MXM" nor an eXtreme Small Matrix Multiplication but rather about Intel Architecture (x86) - and no, the library is [64&#8209;bit only](https://github.com/hfp/libxsmm/issues/103#issuecomment-256887962).
 The spelling of the name might follow the syllables of libx\\/smm, libx'smm, or libx&#8209;smm.